 Students matriculating to Texas medical schools sure have a lot to look forward to this coming year.
-How will Baylor College of Medicine proceed with a new president?
-How will the University of Texas Medical Branch (UTMB) Galveston continue the recovery process post-Hurricane-Ike?
+First, how will Baylor College of Medicine proceed with a new president?
+Next, how will the University of Texas Medical Branch (UTMB) Galveston continue the recovery process post-Hurricane-Ike?
 And now, how will the University of Texas Southwestern (UTSW) Dallas students react to a modified grading system?

 One of my UTSW-bound friends was courteous enough to send me an e-mail he received regarding the details of this change: